nileshjaiswar06/Password-Manager-CLI/README.md

 - `rand`: secure randomness for salts, nonces, and password generation.
 - `base64`: compact encoding of binary fields for a JSON envelope.
 - `anyhow`: ergonomic error handling with context to produce helpful error messages during development and in logs.
-- `clipboard` (optional feature): convenience for copying passwords to the system clipboard; optional because some platforms and CI environments do not support it.

 Design trade-offs and notes: